The 21 best things to do in Charlotte this summer

 /2024/01/06/1704509876997.webp)

-The vibe: A South End block party-meets-vendor market on the first Sunday of every month April-December.
+The vibe: A block party-meets-vendor market on the first Saturday of every month, April through December, at FreeMoreWest in west Charlotte.

-- Spread along the Rail Trail by Atherton Mill, this open-air market has a similar feel to Camden Commons but with a bigger focus on shopping.
+- This open-air market has a similar feel to Camden Commons, but with a bigger focus on shopping, and it recently moved from South End to west Charlotte.

 What to expect: Artwork, handmade jewelry, clothes, baked goods and more from over 100 local businesses.
 Check out the full vendor list here.